Download:

 • Legal costs

-• Investigation-related costs
+• Investigation-related cost

 • Costs associated with using an external expert

-Section 4 CCCA
+Section 4 of CCCA

 • Legal costs

-• Investigation-related costs
+• Investigation-related cost

 • Costs associated with using an external expert